MicroStrategy/embedding-sdk-docs/docs/add-functionality/attribute-element-selection.md

 - Enables the user to register an event handler to notify the parent application when the attribute element selection is changed.
 Incorporate the ability to register and unregister events for a callback.
 This enables the parent application to know when the attribute element selection is changed and provide information about the newly selected attribute elements.

-## Embedding SDK APIs and Examples
+## Embedding SDK APIs and examples

 ### API for attribute element selection in a dossier